Akron Wrongful Death Lawyer

 Losing a loved one is devastating, regardless of the circumstances.
-However, when a loved one loses their life due to someone else’s negligence or carelessness, it is painful beyond words.
+However, it is painful beyond words when a loved one loses their life due to someone else’s negligence or carelessness.

 First and foremost, if you have lost a loved one due to wrongful death, our legal team at Slater & Zurz expresses our deepest sympathies to you and your family.
-Our Akron wrongful death attorneys will honor the life of your loved one by diligently pursuing justice and seeking maximum compensation for your and your family’s losses.
+Our Akron wrongful death lawyers will honor the life of your loved one by diligently pursuing justice and seeking maximum compensation for your and your family’s losses.

-While no money can make up for the loss of a family member, a proper settlement may provide a sense of closure, as well as reassurance, knowing those responsible were held accountable for their actions.
+While no money can make up for the loss of a family member, a proper settlement may provide a sense of closure and reassurance, knowing those responsible were held accountable for their actions.
 We want you to know that we understand the pain and grief you are experiencing and will be here for you every step of the way.
-Our attorneys will be your and your family’s unwavering advocates and will compassionately guide you through this challenging time.
+Our lawyers will be your and your family’s unwavering advocates and will compassionately guide you through this challenging time.

 Ohio Wrongful Death Claims

 Under Ohio Revised Code 2125.01, you may pursue compensation if you lost a loved one due to another person’s negligence, recklessness, or intentional misconduct.
 Ohio wrongful death claims can only be commenced by the executor or personal representative of your family member’s estate.
 Personal representatives are either designated in the decedent’s will or appointed by a probate court.
 If damages are awarded, they will be divided among family members who suffered losses due to their loved one’s death.
 These family members generally include a surviving spouse, children, parents, or other dependents of the decedent.

 In Ohio, there is a two-year statute of limitations for commencing a wrongful death claim.
 If a claim is not begun within this time frame, you will likely lose your right to pursue compensation.

 Causes of Wrongful Death